AllstaRawR/FILFY/README.md

   * No, this is actually an intentional fix to help with save file reloading bugs.
 If you load an exterior save, it will load twice.
 * Long Load Times
   * Solution: Go back to [Steps 6-8](#filfy-installation-guide).
 Did you properly wait for this?
+* Lots of plugins are disabled.
+What the heck?
+  * You can restore the load order from the backup.
+You click the yellow arrow next to the active plugin counter and then restore from a recent backup stored with the Wabbajack.
 * Report additional errors in the Discord or Nexus Bug Tracker and I'll post them here!

 ---